-You can find books, read and post reviews and make reservations with our
+You can find books, read and post reviews, make reservations and more using our online library catalogue.

-Time to Read is a unique partnership of north west library authorities, working together to promote reading.
+Time to Read is a unique partnership of north west libraries working together to promote reading.
 The Time to Read website is a great place to find out about local authors, recommendations of what to read next and to discover news about local book-related events and activities.

-Find a book by picking elements of the story, if you want something serious but easy to read with an unpredictable plot, or maybe a book that's long, intense with a scary theme:
+Find a book by picking elements of the story.
+If you want something serious but easy to read with an unpredictable plot, or maybe a book that's long and intense with a scary theme:

 The BBC broadcast many programmes about books - from stories read out loud to reviews and discussions.
 Most are available to listen to online.

 Podcasts about books

 You can download a variety of podcasts which discuss and review books, including:

 Reviews and articles are published by national newspapers to give you a taste of new and exciting literature being released.